-For the Italian inventory, a key category analysis is carried out according to both Approach 1 and Approach 2.
-National emissions are disaggregated, as far as possible, into the categories proposed in the IPCC guidelines; other categories are added to reflect specific national circumstances.
+For the Italian inventory, a key category analysis is carried out according to both the Tier 1 and Tier 2 methods.
+National emissions are disaggregated, as far as possible, into the categories proposed in the Good Practice; other categories are added to reflect specific national circumstances.
 Both level and trend analysis are applied.

-It should be noted that higher tiers are mostly used for calculating emissions from the key categories as requested by the IPCC guidelines (IPCC, 2006).
+It should be noted that higher tiers are mostly used for calculating emissions from the key categories as requested by the Good Practice Guidance (IPCC, 2000).

-Tier 2 QC procedures for key categories, as reported in the QA/QC manual procedures (APAT, 2006), are applied.
+Tier 2 QC procedures for key sources, as reported in the QA/QC manual procedures (APAT, 2006), are applied.
 QC procedures are also undertaken on the calculations of uncertainties in order to confirm the correctness of the estimates and that there is sufficient documentation to duplicate the analysis.